r2-studio/robotmon-scripts/README.md

 #### `execute(command)`

 Call exec command in android system.
-It's permission is same as `adb shell`
+Its permission is same as `adb shell`

 * `command` String